 Homeowners may also be guilty of a crime if they allow persons under 21 years old to drink alcohol or use controlled substances on their property.
 It is a misdemeanor for an adult homeowner to allow an “Open House Party” at their residence.
 The Alabama Open House Party Law, makes it unlawful for an adult who is aware of the party and in attendance to allow a party to continue if:

-- Alcoholic beverages or controlled substances are illegally possessed or consumed by minors on their property,
+- Alcoholic beverages or controlled substances are illegally possessed or consumed by person under 21 years old on their property,

-- The adult knows that minors are consuming alcoholic beverages or controlled substances.
+- The adult knows that persons under 21 years old are consuming alcoholic beverages or controlled substances.